Loch Fyne

-Loch Fyne (Loch Fìne, [l̪ˠɔx ˈfiːnə]; meaning "Loch of the Vine/Wine"), is a sea loch off the Firth of Clyde and forms part of the coast of the Cowal peninsula.
-Located on the west coast of Argyll and Bute, Scotland.
+Loch Fyne (Loch Fìne, [l̪ˠɔx ˈfiːnə]; meaning "Loch of the Vine/Wine"), is a sea loch off the Firth of Clyde and forms part of the coast of the Cowal Peninsula.
+Located on the west coast of Argyll and Bute, west of Scotland.
 It extends 65 km inland from the Sound of Bute, making it the longest of the sea lochs in Scotland.
 It is connected to the Sound of Jura by the Crinan Canal.
 Although there is no evidence that grapes have grown there, the title is probably honorific, indicating that the river, Abhainn Fìne (river Fyne), was a well-respected river.

 In the north the terrain is mountainous, with the Arrochar Alps, Beinn Bhuidhe, Glen Shira, Glen Fyne, Glen Croe, Arrochar, Tyndrum and Loch Lomond nearby.

 It is overlooked by the Tinkers' Heart, an old travellers' monument.
 It was a place for weddings to traditionally take place.

 Transport

 Roads

 The loch has several roads surrounding it.
 The A83 goes round the head of the loch then travels down the west coast of Loch Fyne, from Ardrishaig to Tarbert along the Knapdale coast.
-Leaving the A83 north of Cairndow the A815 travels down the east shore of Loch Fyne along the Cowal peninsula coast to Strachur, where to continue down the east shore the A886 leads to Newton.
-Where you turn off onto the B8000 which carries on down the east shore to Millhouse, where you can go to Portavadie or Kames (direct) or via the Ardlamont peninsula, a longer route to Kames.
+Leaving the A83 north of Cairndow the A815 travels down the east shore of Loch Fyne along the Cowal Peninsula coast to Strachur, where to continue down the east shore the A886 leads to Newton.
+Where you turn off onto the B8000 which carries on down the east shore to Millhouse, where you can go to Portavadie or Kames (direct) or via the Ardlamont Peninsula, a longer route to Kames.

 Ferries

-At the mouth of Loch Fyne between Portavadie on the Cowal peninsula, on the east shore of the loch.
-A vehicle ferry traverses the loch to Tarbert on the Kintyre peninsula on the west shore.
+At the mouth of Loch Fyne between Portavadie on the Cowal Peninsula, on the east shore of the loch.
+A vehicle ferry traverses the loch to Tarbert on the Kintyre Peninsula on the west shore.

 Crinan Canal

-The Crinan Canal connects Loch Fyne at Ardrishaig and the Sound of Jura at the hamlet of Crinan itself, giving a shortcut for smaller vessels out to the Hebrides saving the longer route of going around the Kintyre peninsula.
+The Crinan Canal connects Loch Fyne at Ardrishaig and the Sound of Jura at the hamlet of Crinan itself, giving a shortcut for smaller vessels out to the Hebrides saving the longer route of going around the Kintyre Peninsula.
 The canal was built between 1794 and 1801 when the canal was opened, under the supervision of John Rennie.
 In 1816 Thomas Telford redesigned parts of the canal to remedy technical issues with water supplies for the canal.
 There are fifteen locks along the canal's 9 mi length.